CAST Test Prep: Interpreting Tables and Data Sets

 - Can I use a voltage drop calculator during my electrician exam?

-- While a voltage drop calculator is a great field tool, most licensing and pre-employment exams, including the CAST test, require you to perform calculations manually.
+- While a voltage drop calculator is a great field tool, most licensing and pre-employment exams require you to perform calculations manually or with a basic calculator.
 It is critical to memorize the formulas and know how to apply them using data from NEC tables.
-Some tests may allow a basic calculator, but you should not rely on specialized tools.
+Some tests may allow a basic four-function or scientific calculator, but you should not rely on specialized online tools for exam work unless specifically permitted.

 - Why is data-driven troubleshooting becoming a critical skill for electricians?